 Again, for monoculars to be effectively used as goggles, it must have goggle features that includes head mount assemblies, small apertures, and low magnification.

-To goggle means to stare or to be wide-eyed in amazement, and with these great NVGs, you will be the very definition of it.
+To goggle means to stare or to be wide-eyed in amazement, and with these great NVGs, you can now put a name to your facial expression.